benarmston/revision-quiz/README.md

 soon have the go version completed so that I can distribute it as an executable file.

+## Where can I find the source code for this project?

+The source code can be found at [github.com/crus4d3/revision-quiz](https://github.com/crus4d3/revision-quiz)

 ## What is the future for this project?

 Currently I am porting the project over to go.
 Once that is finished,